-Composite actors may also be expanded to inspect the subworkflow that they represent.
-To do this, right-click on the actor and select Open Actor, which will open the subworkflow in a new Reflex canvas window.
-If the composite actor corresponds to a pipeline recipe, then the corresponding recipe executor actor will be present as a simple actor within the subworkflow, and its parameters are accessible as for any other simple actor.
+Composite actors may also be expanded for inspection.
+To do this, right-click on the actor and select Open Actor, which will expand the composite actor components in a new Reflex canvas window.
+If the composite actor corresponds to a pipeline recipe, then the corresponding recipe executer actor will be present as a simple actor, and its parameters are accessible as for any other simple actor.
+Alternatively you may still find composite actors, on which you need to repeat the first step to access the recipe executer.